Detection of fire accelerants: Fire accelerant vs. ignitable liquid

 It is common for the words fire accelerant and ignitable liquid to be used synonymously.
-It is important to understand that an ignitable liquid is a liquid that will readily ignite when exposed to an ignition source, while a fire accelerant is a material that is used to increase the rate of combustion for materials that do not readily burn.
+An ignitable liquid is a liquid that will readily ignite when exposed to an ignition source, while a fire accelerant is a material that is used to increase the rate of combustion for materials that do not readily burn.

 Ignitable liquids are not always fire accelerants, they may just be present at the scene under normal circumstances.

 Gasoline is the most common fire accelerant used, but it could also be present at a scene as an ignitable liquid due to gasoline being a common fuel.
 Although ignitable liquids are the most common fire accelerants, other chemicals such as propane or natural gas could also be used to accelerate a fire.

 Detecting the use of a fire accelerant at a crime scene can be the difference between classifying a fire as accidental or as an arson.
 Once a case is determined to be an arson, the detection of fire accelerants will hold strong evidentiary value which the prosecutor can use during the trial should someone be charged.